 IT (It knows what scares you) was my favorite maze of the night!
 This is a completely new experience than the Niebolt house was last year.
 The set designs were spectacular.
 Guests are treated to an immersive maze which includes Ben’s bedroom, Beverly’s bloody bathroom, and more.
 Also, don’t get me started on the floating kids – incredible.
 They did have the same three doors that you pick from room from last year, and this created a little problem.
 There is a placed Pennywise in there to guide you through.
 However, it gets really backed up in that small area.
 I think the scare actor was having a difficult time wrangling guests through.
 At one point, people just started to push the doors open to get out.
 That could cause a problem for future nights.

-Escape from Arkham Asylum as the least scary maze of the night – but I am not a huge fan of comics so it was a little lost on me.
+Escape from Arkham Asylum was the least scary maze of the night – but I am not a huge fan of comics (please don’t hurt me!) so it was a little lost on me.
 I did appreciate the character designs as well as seeing The Joker (with a terrific makeup job) up close and personal.

 Nightmare on Camp Crystal Lake was a double edged sword for me.
 On one hand, walking outdoors around the historic jungle set of the Warner lot was great.
 But, they turned what used to be the abbreviated, Horror Made Here studio tour into a taxi service to take guests to and fro.
 Warner Bros. has such a storied history, the event needs to not lose sight of the things that make them unique against places like Universal Studios or Knott’s Berry Farm.
 I hope they bring the abbreviated studio tour back for next year.
 It’s one of the things that makes this event special and losing it was a felt loss.